intermine/im-docs/docs/webapp/layout/index.rst

 In addition to InterMine's file, each mine has its own internationalisation file: `MINE_NAME/webapp/src/main/resources/model.properties`.
 Properties set in this file overwrite the ones set in InterMine's ``InterMineWebApp.properties``.
 Below is an example of how to add tabs to your mine.
 Replace "api" with the name of your new tab.

-First, copy `headMenu.jsp` from InterMine to your local mine: `MINE_NAME/webapp/src/main/webapp`.Add your new tab.
+First, copy `headMenu.jsp` from InterMine to your local mine: `MINE_NAME/webapp/src/main/webapp`.
+Add your new tab.

 .. code-block:: guess